RingBDStack/incremental-word2vec/README.md

 The incremental word2vec is provided only for research purposes and without any warranty.
 Any commercial use is prohibited.
-When using the incremental word2vec code in your research work, you should cite the following papers, respectively:
+When using the incremental word2vec code in your research work, you can refer to the following papers, respectively:

 H.Peng JX.Li Yq.Song Yp.Liu
 Incremental Learning the Hierarchical Softmax Function for Neural Language Models